MatiasTK/WizAPP/README.md

 ## Troubleshooting 🔨

-If the app have trouble discovering your bulbs, you can enter the IP manually.
-You can find the IP of your bulbs in the WiZ Android app.
+- The app can't discover the bulb automatically.
+  - Set the bulb ip manually.
+You can find the bulb ip in the [WiZ Mobile APP](https://play.google.com/store/apps/details?id=com.wizconnected.wiz2&pcampaignid=web_share),go to settings > Lights > Your bulb > Device Info > Detailed information.

+## Roadmap 🚀

+- [x] Refactor main process
+- [ ] Add support for more bulb models
+- [ ] Remade the UI using tailwindcss
+  - [ ] Light/Dark mode
+- [ ] Switch to electron builder
+  - [ ] Use inbuilt auto updater
+- [ ] Custom bulb temperature scene

 ## Stack 🛠️